iammadhankumar/fullstack-java-interview-guide/md-files/angular-interview-questions.md

 * To use routing in other components, we can import the RouterModule in the app routing module and export it to other components.

 #### 9. What is decorators in angular ?
 Decorators are special markers of the classes and its members.
-They allow you to modify the behavior of a class or its members without directly modifying their source code.</br></br>
+They allow you to modify the behavior of a class, methods or its members without directly modifying their source code.
+They are denoted by the @ symbol followed by the decorator's name.</br></br>
 Types of decorators :</br>
 * <b>Class Decorators:</b></br>
 @Component: The most common decorator, used to define Angular components.
 It provides metadata such as the component's selector, template, styles.</br>